shtaif/react-async-iterators/README.md

 }
 ```

-Alternatively, such transformation can be also achieved (_entirely legitimately_) with help from [`React.useMemo`](https://react.dev/reference/react/useMemo) and some generic mapping operator like [`iter-tools`](https://github.com/iter-tools/iter-tools)'s `asyncMap`, among the multitude of available operators from such libraries:
+Alternatively, such transformation can be also achieved (_entirely legitimately_) with help from [`React.useMemo`](https://react.dev/reference/react/useMemo) and some generic mapping operator like [`iter-tools`](https://github.com/iter-tools/iter-tools)'s `asyncMap`, among the breadth of operators available from such libraries:

 ```tsx
 import { useMemo } from 'react';